ECO (Educating Children Outdoors) Homeschool Adventures

 Elementary (1st – 5th)

-This program is geared towards students in 1st – 5th that are learning from home, but older siblings are welcome to attend.
+This program is geared towards students in 1st – 5th that are learning from home, but older siblings are welcome to attend at the same fee.
 Siblings 2 and under are free.
 Parents/guardians are required to attend with children.
-8 child minimum, 30 child max for Elementary sessions.

 Program Fees: $12/child.
 Parents/guardians are free.
 Pre-registration is required.